CBD: What's the Difference Between Full Spectrum, Broad Spectrum and Isolate CBD?

 What is Full-Spectrum CBD?

-Full spectrum or “whole plant” products contain everything the cannabis plant contains.
-That means full-spectrum contain CBD as well as flavonoids, the natural fatty acids found in hemp, terpenes and other cannabinoids such as CBG, CBN and trace amounts of THC.
-All these naturally-occurring elements have their own important therapeutic value.
+Full spectrum or “whole plant” products contain everything the cannabis plant has.
+That means full-spectrum contains CBD and flavonoids, the natural fatty acids in hemp, terpenes, and other cannabinoids such as CBG, CBN, and trace amounts of THC.
+All these naturally occurring elements have their essential therapeutic value.

 All CBD products are required by law to contain less than 0.3% THC.